Advice and Guidance

 Please see below a range of information, web links and contact details, which can be used to inform the development and operation of Collaborative Programmes, delivered in partnership with the University.

-If you have any queries which are not answered below, please contact CollaborativeProvision@ljmu.ac.uk
+If you have any queries which are not answered below, please raise a Helpdesk or alternatively please contact CollaborativeProvision@ljmu.ac.uk

 If you are not sure who to contact, please use our Summary of Key Contacts to help direct your query.